 - Initial Gem Offering: Allows LP token and VVS token holders early access to new project tokens in the Cronos blockchain ecosystem.

 - Analytics: Users have access to the analytics and data of the VVS Finance protocol.

 Category: Decentralised money market

 The Tectonic algorithm relies on over-collateralisation to protect its lending platform.
 More precisely, the platform has a collateral factor to determine the amount of money borrowers must lock in.
 Each cryptocurrency has a different collateral factor, which represents how much a user can borrow.
-For instance, if wETH has a collateral factor of 75%, it means the user can borrow $750 worth of a cryptocurrency for every $1,000 locked in.
+For instance, if wETH has a collateral factor of 75%, it means the user can borrow $750 worth of cryptocurrency for every $1,000 locked in.
 However, the collateral factor for each asset is subject to change.

 Due Diligence and Do Your Own Research

 All examples listed in this article are for informational purposes only.
 You should not construe any such information or other material as legal, tax, investment, financial, or other advice.
 Nothing contained herein shall constitute a solicitation, recommendation, endorsement, or offer by Crypto.com to invest, buy, or sell any crypto assets.
 Returns on the buying and selling of crypto assets may be subject to tax, including capital gains tax, in your jurisdiction.
 Any descriptions of Crypto.com products or features are merely for illustrative purposes and do not constitute an endorsement, invitation, or solicitation.